sineastra/nameri.bg/readme.md

-** IMPORTANT - Heroku removed their free tier, expecting people to upgrade to a paid plan, which of course will not happen.
-So back ends of this app is not working (the app in general) untill I move it to new platform. **

 <h1 align="center"><i>Nameri.bg </i></h1>

 **_<p align="center">Nameri.bg is an app for sharing listings offered by people who can for people who need.
 Inside the app you can find all kind of services, wherever you need a fix in your appartment or a logo for your new company.